 If you start to think about CDN networks, you have to know that they’re not all equal.
 You should choose the one that fits the best for your WordPress website and your business model.
 Here’s a list of the most well-known CDN providers today:

-Adding an additional layer of security to your WP page with a plugin can help you scale for a surge of high traffic.
-A security plugin will protect your website from every type of threat, hacking, SQL injection, malware, spam etc. The best WordPress security plugins all have built-in scanning and monitoring functions, two-factor authentication, blacklisting etc. The following plugins have those options and are regularly updated to make sure that your webpage can deal with the latest security threats:
+Adding another layer of security to your WP page with a plugin can help you scale for a surge of high website traffic.
+A robust security plugin will safeguard your website from hacking, SQL injections, malware, spam etc. The following plugins are regularly updated to make sure that your webpage can handle the latest security threats:

-Of course, if you have the budget, the best option is to go for the premium version of any of the security plugins above, due to the advanced security features.
+Of course, if you have the budget, the best option is to go for the premium version of the security plugins above, due to the advanced security features.

 Following the WordPress Security Checklist